Gene Doyle Fishing Tournament Official Rules

 - Trailering of boats from the launch site is permitted.

 - Cameras.
-Each boat must have at least one digital camera supplied by the anglers.
-Before fishing, anglers must take their photos showing their angler number with the camera.
-At the end of the fishing day, the launch site volunteer will download all photos from the camera memory card to a computer.
+Each boat must have at least one digital camera supplied by the Tournament.
+Before fishing, anglers must take their photos showing their angler number.
+At the end of the fishing day, the launch site volunteer will collect the camera memory card and provide the angler with a new card for the next day fishing.
 All photographs must be turned in even if there are no fish to record so that the tournament will have a photo of each angler.
+Anglers are encouraged to take photographs during the tournament for entry for the Best Photo award and the slide show.
 All photographs entered in the Tournament become the property of the Gene Doyle Memorial Foundation and may be used in print publications, website and other social media.

 - A photograph of the fish, with the tournament ruler and angler number, and subsequent release constitutes a catch.
 The fish must face left, stomach down, on the tournament ruler with the angler number clearly visible.
 Angler numbers and measuring boards for Saturday fishing will be made available on Friday night (at Captain’s Meeting) and at official tournament launch sites Saturday morning.
 Angler numbers for Sunday fishing will be available at official tournament launch sites Saturday afternoon and Sunday morning.
 Measurements for Grand Champion totals will be rounded up to the next higher inch (a 25 1/4 inch fish would be scored 26 inches).
 Photos being considered for largest fish awards will be scored on actual length as determined by the judges.
 ANY PHOTO NOT TAKEN IN THE PROPER FORMAT OR FAILING TO CLEARLY SHOW THE LENGTH OF THE FISH WILL BE DISQUALIFIED.